AventusDAO/avn-gateway-api/README.md

 ```

 **RESULT FIELDS** \
-`VALUE` - string integer value of the current nonce for the NFT
+`VALUE` - string integer value of the current owner of the NFT

 **BODY**
 ```